NLueg/NLueg.github.io/_posts/2019-09-02-my-current-work.md

 1. What is the Language Server Protocol?
 2. Which web-based Open-Source editor is the most used and accepted one?
 3. How does syntax-highlighting work for a natural language?
-4. Who can context-sensitive code completion work for a natural language?
+4. How can context-sensitive code completion work for a natural language?

 __References__
 {% bibliography --cited %}